marcellobarylli/Recurrent-Parameter-Generation/README.md

 ### Adapt other downstream tasks
-In this section, we will use the DoRA adaptor for Llama as an example to teach you how to apply our method to more complex downstream tasks.
+In this section, we will use the DoRA adaptor for Llama as an example to show you how to apply our method to more downstream tasks.

 <details>
 <summary>Click here for details</summary>